-- Habitat sustainability, stability and resilience
+- Habitat sustainability stability and restoration

+We conduct research into the structure and function of coastal habitats with focus on their importance to fish and shellfish and also study impact on coastal habitats of the production of shellfish and seaweed, both as fishery on wild species as well as different forms of aquaculture.
 Habitat restoration in marine areas is a new field of research.
 Using its knowledge of ecosystems as a platform, DTU Aqua develops methods for re-establishing cavernous boulder reefs and mussel beds.
 Furthermore, juvenile marine fish are released and monitored with the aim to enhance local stocks.

 - Integrated coastal zone management